Emergency Medical Services (EMS)

 EMS Training and Continuing Education

-Red Wing EMS personnel have both Minnesota and Wisconsin certifications.
+Red Wing EMS personnel maintain national certifications and are licensed to provide care in both Minnesota and Wisconsin.
 Annual training is required to maintain certification at all levels.
-There is a minimum of 72 hours of continuing education every two years as well as practical evaluations on EMS skills by the City of Red Wing EMS Medical Director.
+There is a minimum of 72 hours of continuing education for paramedic and 48 hours for EMT every two years as well as practical evaluations on EMS skills by the City of Red Wing EMS Medical Director.